AI agents, applied

 3 Ready-to-run harnesses

 Between building our own (above) and the always-on assistants (below) is a middle category: finished, generic harnesses we point at any OpenAI- or Anthropic-compatible server and simply use.
-Coding is the obvious application but not the only one. pi straddles the line — minimal enough to count as a library to build on, complete enough to run as-is.
-The code-native tools — Aider, Cline — stay next door in the coding notebook; OpenCode and Goose below are general-purpose agents that happen to be good at code, and Open WebUI is the web-chat one, stronger on tool-use and retrieval than on code.
+Coding is an obvious application but not the only one. pi straddles the line — minimal enough to count as a library to build on, complete enough to run as-is.
+The code-native tools — Aider, Cline — are in the coding notebook; OpenCode and Goose below I’ll admit as general-purpose agents that happen to be good at code.

 3.1 OpenCode

 OpenCode (anomalyco/opencode, MIT) is a terminal harness supporting 75+ providers, local models included.
 It wraps LSP, MCP, and a plugin system, and has a massive community.
-We point it at any endpoint — a commercial token host or a local server — by adding a custom provider with a baseURL in ~/.config/opencode/opencode.json.
+We point it at any endpoint by adding a custom provider with a baseURL in ~/.config/opencode/opencode.json.

 curl -fsSL https://opencode.ai/install | bash